 Click the OK button.

-After you complete the steps, you can use one of the available clients from another computer to connect to your device remotely.
+After you complete the steps, you can connect to your device remotely using the Remote Desktop app on another computer.

 To enable the remote desktop protocol with Command Prompt on Windows 11, use these steps: